st-ty1/Artix_FreshTomato/arm-uClibc-toolchain_buildroot/README.md

     buildroot-2012.02/support/scripts/setlocalversion
     buildroot-2012.02/support/scripts/apply-patches.sh

 3.)
-Rename buildroot-2012.02/defconfig-arm-uclibc to .config.
+Copy buildroot-2012.02/dl/defconfig-arm-uclibc to buildroot-2012.02 an rename it to .config.
     Additionally in this .config file, change directory of BR2_STAGING_DIR= to a directory you have write permission to (default: "$(HOST_DIR)/usr").

 4.)
 In buildroot-2012.02/toolchain/uClibc/uClibc-0.9.32.config change "#UCLIBC_SUPPORT_AI_ADDRCONFIG is not set"